cblomart/GoProxLB/CODE_REVIEW_SUMMARY.md

 3. **User Experience**: Added quick references, troubleshooting guides, and practical examples
 4. **Maintainability**: Clean architecture with proper separation of concerns

-The project is now ready for production use with clear documentation for operations teams and a robust, well-tested codebase that can scale to large Proxmox clusters.
+The project is now ready for initial deployment with clear documentation for operations teams and a robust, well-structured codebase designed for small to medium Proxmox clusters.

 ## Next Steps

-1. **Deploy to production** using the improved documentation
+1. **Deploy for testing** using the improved documentation
 2. **Monitor performance** and gather feedback
 3. **Implement additional features** based on user requirements
 4. **Expand test coverage** for edge cases